USS Yorktown: Walking the Decks of the Fighting Lady

 Arriving about fifteen minutes early as requested by the tour agency at 40 Patriots Point Road in Mount Pleasant, you immediately see the ship glowing in front of you.
 It is hard not to pause and take in the history that surrounds you.
 As the tour begins, the guide shares safety instructions and provides expectations for the evening.
 One important reminder: if you arrive late, the tour will proceed without you.

 As you step aboard, the guide will begin digging into the deep history of the USS Yorktown with storytelling.
-Moving through areas such as the kitchen, dining spaces, medical offices, and more makes you imagine what daily life must have been like for the sailors.
+The tour moves through kitchens, dining spaces, and medical offices.
+Each area offers a glimpse into sailors’ daily lives..
 On the hangar deck, you may even have the opportunity to sit inside the cockpit of an F9F Cougar jet, as I did.
 Nearby, you will find a cannon that still bears visible marks of its past, a silent reminder of the ship’s wartime service.

 History That Lingers